Judy Blume: Reception

 Blume's novels have been read by millions and have flourished throughout generations.
 The element in her work readers are said to love most is Blume's openness and honesty regarding issues like divorce, sexuality, puberty, and bullying.
 Her first-person narrative writing has gained positive appraisal for its relatability and its ability to discuss difficult subjects without judgment or harshness.
 Following the publishing of Are You There God?
 It’s Me, Margaret (1970), Blume received many letters from young girls telling her how much they loved the book and identified with Margaret.
 Female novelists have praised Blume for her “taboo-trampling” literature that left readers feeling like they learned something about their bodies from reading her books.
 For example, Deenie (1973) explained masturbation and Forever (1975) taught young women about losing their virginity.
-Blume's children's books have also been praised for their delicate way of portraying hardships kids can face at a young age.
+Blume's children's books have also been praised for their delicate way of portraying the hardships that kids can face at a young age.
 It’s Not the End of the World (1972) helped many kids understand divorce and the Fudge book series explored the various aspects of loving siblings despite the rivalry.

 Blume's novels have received much criticism and controversy.
 Parents, librarians, book critics, and political groups have wanted her books to be banned.
 When her first books were published in the 1970s, Blume has recalled facing little censorship.
-With the election of Ronald Reagan in 1980, the number of book censors rapidly grew.
 Since 1980, Blume's novels have been a central topic of controversy in young adult literature.
 Critics of Blume's novels say that she places too much emphasis on the physical and sexual sides of growing up, ignoring the development of morals and emotional maturity.
 Five of Blume's books were included in the American Library Association (ALA) list of the top 100 most banned books of the 1990s, with Forever (1975) in seventh place.
 Forever is censored for its inclusion of teen sex and birth control.
 Blume recalls that the principal of her children's elementary school would not put Are You There God?
 It’s Me, Margaret in the library because the story involves menstruation.
 Conservative and religious groups continuously attempt to ban Are You There God?
 It’s Me, Margaret for the novel's portrayal of a young girl going through puberty claiming that it violates certain religious views.
 Blume's children's novels have also been criticized for these reasons, especially Blubber (1974), which many believed sent the message to readers that kids could do wrong and not face punishment.